How do I assess an estate for inheritance tax purposes?

 Some types of property that you might come across are the deceased’s home, other houses or flats the deceased owned, farm land, business properties and garages.

-There is more information on how to value land and buildings for IHT in the 'Guide to completing your Inheritance Tax account (IHT400 notes)' on the GOV.UK website.
+There is more information on how to value land and buildings for IHT in the 'Guide to completing your Inheritance Tax account (IHT400 notes)' on GOV.UK.

-Please note that in recent years HMRC has increased the number of house valuations it challenges, as people often undervalue houses as a way to try and get out of paying IHT.
-If HMRC believes that due care was not taken in the valuation then penalties can apply on top of any extra IHT.
+Please note that in recent years HMRC have increased the number of house valuations it challenges, as people often undervalue houses as a way to try and get out of paying IHT.
+If HMRC believe that due care was not taken in the valuation then penalties can apply on top of any extra IHT.

 Stocks and shares

 If the deceased owned stocks and shares, you must include them in their estate for IHT purposes.
 You must include the value of the stocks and shares at the date of death.